Ocean: Ocean formation

 The origin of Earth's oceans is unknown.
 Oceans are thought to have formed in the Hadean eon and may have been the cause for the emergence of life.

 Plate tectonics, post-glacial rebound, and sea level rise continually change the coastline and structure of the world ocean.
 A global ocean has existed in one form or another on Earth for eons.

 Since its formation the ocean has taken many conditions and shapes with many past ocean divisions and potentially at times covering the whole globe.

 During colder climatic periods, more ice caps and glaciers form, and enough of the global water supply accumulates as ice to lessen the amounts in other parts of the water cycle.
 The reverse is true during warm periods.
 During the last ice age, glaciers covered almost one-third of Earth's land mass with the result being that the oceans were about 122 m (400 ft) lower than today.
 During the last global "warm spell," about 125,000 years ago, the seas were about 5.5 m (18 ft) higher than they are now.
 About three million years ago the oceans could have been up to 50 m (165 ft) higher.

 Geography

 The entire ocean, containing 97% of Earth's water, spans 70.8% of Earth's surface, making it Earth's global ocean or world ocean.
 This makes Earth, along with its vibrant hydrosphere a "water world" or "ocean world", particularly in Earth's early history when the ocean is thought to have possibly covered Earth completely.
-The ocean is shaped irregularly, dominating Earth's surface unevenly, allowing the discernment of Earth's surface into a water and land hemisphere, as well as the division of the ocean into particular oceans.
+The ocean's shape is irregular, unevenly dominating the Earth's surface.
+This leads to the distinction of the Earth's surface into a water and land hemisphere, as well as the division of the ocean into different oceans.

+Seawater covers about 361000000 km2 and the ocean's furthest pole of inaccessibility, known as "Point Nemo", in a region known as spacecraft cemetery of the South Pacific Ocean, at 48°52.6′S 123°23.6′W. This point is roughly 2688 km from the nearest land.